-Indra Lusero, Esq., (Director, President) works as an organizer, trainer, and lawyer practicing family formation and regulatory law in Colorado.
+Indra Lusero, Esq., (Director, President) is a Staff Attorney with National Advocates for Pregnant Women, and Founder of Elephant Circle a Colorado-based birth justice organization.
 Indra’s publications include “Challenging Hospital VBAC Bans Through Tort Liability” and “Making the Midwife Impossible: How the Structure of Maternity Care Harms the Practice of Home Birth Midwifery.”
 Indra went to law school after attending a MANA conference in 2005 where folks lamented not having a “hot shot team of lawyers” who could help defend midwives.
 Indra has endeavored to develop just such a team.

 Deborah Fisch, J.D., (Director, Vice President) is affiliated with the University of Michigan Program for Sexual Rights and Reproductive Justice.
 Her professional interests include the role of medical malpractice liability in determination of standard of care; the legal maternal-fetal relationship in pregnancy, labor and childbirth; regulation of out-of-hospital birth attendants and protocols for their interaction with in-hospital providers; and evolving access to maternity care under the ACA.
 These topics are the subject of her blog and accompanying Facebook page, Mama's Got a Plan.
 She actively advocates for licensure of Certified Professional Midwives in Michigan.
 Deborah earned her AB in Linguistics from the University of Michigan and her JD from Wayne State University Law School.